Alphonse Eklou Uwantege

 Bio

-Alphonse Eklou Uwantege is a 27-year-old queer Sagittarius, born in Minsk from a Rwandan mother and Togolese father.
-Alphonse is a model, performer and director based in Brussels.
-Their work uses the body as a tool, writing as a weapon of resurrection, and performance as a political emergency.
-Their method is based on a desire to thwart the norms of representation and the relationship between spectators and performers by disrupting theatrical spaces.
-Alphonse is currently developing their artistic research into transgenerational trauma, invisible memory and colonial transmission in a solo tribute to their uncle, Alphonse Kanimba, who died during the Tutsi genocide in April 1994.
+Alphonse Eklou Uwantege is a 28-year-old queer Sagittarius, born in Minsk to a Rwandan mother and a Togolese father.
+Alphonse is a model, performer, and director based in Brussels.
+Their work uses the body as a tool, writing as a weapon of resurrection, and performance as a political urgency.
+Their approach is driven by a desire to subvert the norms of representation and the relationship between spectators and performers by disrupting scenic spaces.

 Projects